sasdallas/reduceOS/README.md

 BrokenThorn Entertainment - Incredible tutorials on kernel design, very useful.
 Link [here](http://www.brokenthorn.com/Resources/OSDevIndex.html)

 JamesM's kernel development tutorials - (no need for Internet Archive anymore) Really helped out with some of the basic concepts, especially paging and the initial ramdisk.
 Link [here](http://jamesmolloy.co.uk/tutorial_html/)

+eduOS by RWTH-OS - Helped with multitasking a ton, great resource if you need examples to build off.
+Link [here](https://github.com/RWTH-OS/eduOS)